-What is the difference between single and double wall cardboard boxes?
+What is the difference between a single wall box and a double wall box?

 Corrugated cardboard is made up of a fluted paper sheet which is placed between two sheets of liner paper; an inner and an outer layer.
 It is the size of the 'flute' and the weight of the paper that determine the strength and performance of the board, and therefore the box.
 Corrugated cardboard is sold in a variety of manners; single facing, single-wall, double-wall and triple-wall.
 In this article, we'll be concentrating on the commonly sold stock box constructions of single and double-wall.

 Single Wall Cardboard Boxes are most commonly used for packaging lightweight products and are perfect for sending through the postal system.

-Contrary to common belief, single-wall boxes can vary considerably in quality.
-If you were to compare several single-wall corrugated boxes that are of the same dimensional size, you'll discover that there are some surprising differences in their strength.
+Contrary to common belief, single wall boxes can vary considerably in quality.
+If you were to compare several single wall boxes that are of the same dimensional size, you'll discover that there are some surprising differences in their strength.

 A single wall box is constructed using three layers of paper that are glued using starch into one single, sturdy sheet.
 The interior layer, called flutes or waves (the squiggly bit), play the biggest role in determining the box’s strength.

 When determining which flute would be suitable for your requirements, there are many factors to be taken into consideration.
 Each flute has properties that may be better suited to certain packaging requirements over another.